r-lib/pkgdown/tests/testthat/_snaps/build-home-index.md

       data_home_(home = 1)
     Condition
       Error in `data_home_()`:
-      ! home must be a list, not the number 1. i Edit _pkgdown.yml to fix the problem.
+      !
+In _pkgdown.yml, home must be a list, not the number 1.
     Code
       data_home_(home = list(title = 1))
     Condition
       Error in `data_home_()`:
-      ! home.title must be a string, not the number 1. i Edit _pkgdown.yml to fix the problem.
+      !
+In _pkgdown.yml, home.title must be a string, not the number 1.
     Code
       data_home_(home = list(description = 1))
     Condition
       Error in `data_home_()`:
-      ! home.description must be a string, not the number 1. i Edit _pkgdown.yml to fix the problem.
+      !
+In _pkgdown.yml, home.description must be a string, not the number 1.
     Code
       data_home_(template = list(trailing_slash_redirect = 1))
     Condition
       Error in `data_home_()`:
-      ! template.trailing_slash_redirect must be true or false, not the number 1. i Edit _pkgdown.yml to fix the problem.
+      !
+In _pkgdown.yml, template.trailing_slash_redirect must be true or false, not the number 1.

 # data_home_sidebar() works by default